jjangsangy/TemperatureChart/docs/memory-bank/progress.md

 ## 3. Current Status

 The project has undergone significant cleanup and core functionality enhancements.
 The foundational structure is robust, and the codebase is streamlined.
 The temperature chart now provides a richer visual experience with day/night indicators.
+Automated testing has been set up in CI.
 The immediate next steps involve refining error handling and ensuring all styling and animations are complete.

 ## 4. Known Issues